Tutorial Gateway

 GO

-SQL Create Table using Another Table
+Sql Server Create Table from Another

-The SQL Server provides Select into Statement to create a table using an existing table along with data (if any).
+It provides Select into Statement to create a table using an existing one along with data (if any)..
+Data that we are going to use

-SQL Create Table Example 8
+SQL Create Table From another Example 8

 SELECT [EmpID], [FirstName], [LastName], [Education]